AdRoll/baker/content/en/docs/How Tos/metrics.md

 aggregated, and compared in different visualizations.
 Therefore, if a component requires to publish its metrics with a set of specific tags, the `MetricsClient` should be used rather than `MetricsBag`.
-However, it is suggested to use `MetricsClient` in the `Stats` method of the components to reduce contention and improve performance in the processing of the elements.
+However, it is suggested to use the `MetricsClient` in the `Stats` method to limit the number of calls to the client.
+Indeed, calling the `MetricsClient` methods inside the `Process` method could introduce overheads and performance degradations.

 In summary, the go-to way is to implements custom statistics with a `MetricsBag`, but there are some situations in which it is preferable the `MetricsClient`, namely: